TangKai-HIT/CHOMP/README.md

 ### 3. `chomp_2DPoint1_box_inequ`
 - No need to use sparse QP for such small scale problem.
-- Did not see significant computational advance of QP active-set warmstart.
+- Did not see significant computational advance of QP active-set warmstart for small number of constraints.

+### 4. `chomp_2DPoint3_fixedbound2`
+As shown in `chomp_2DPoint3_fixedbound.m`, both velocity and acceleration boundary conditions of the deformed trajectory can be held by using **3-order forward differetial matrix** as the metric.
+This demo shows the combinition of using 3-order forward differetial metric and 1-order smoothness cost function (equivalent to **shortest path**)